lyuhiroyama/japanhostelreviews.com/README.md

 When you visit, you’ll encounter a security verification page.
 Don’t worry—this is just a quick check to ensure the site is safe and secure.

-Built with JS / HTML/CSS / JQuery / PHP / SQLite.
+Built with JS / HTML / CSS / JQuery / PHP / SQLite.
 Hosted on a VPS.

 Link: https://japanhostelreviews.com/